-2.1 - FOOD SAFETY:
+2.1 - FOOD SAFETY (INCLUDING FOOD SAFETY ACT 1990):

 The Food Safety Act 1990 applies to the dairy industry and to our role within it.
 Milk is a highly perishable and easily contaminated product, and we must comply with the Food Safety requirements.
-Everyone throughout the supply chain must be able to show that all reasonable precautions are taken, due diligence exercised, and regular checks carried out to ensure that rules and regulations are followed.
+Everyone throughout the supply chain must be able to show that all reasonable precautions are taken, due diligence exercised, and regular checks carried out to ensure that rules and regulations are followed, including the 48-hour rule for sickness and return to work.